the-isf-academy/league-of-legends-api/assessment.md

 In conclusion, even though my planning document still can do with some more detail, I have done very well in other areas of criterion B. This is why I think I demonstrate a 6 in criterion B.

+> 💬 Teacher Comments
+>
+> *Planning*
+>
+> * Your planning document is quite detailed demonstrating a solid understanding of the overall project and what was expected.
+>
+> *Interative Development*
+> * Fantastic work utilizing GitHub as a version control tool.
+You have 14 git commits!
+> * Your Git commits also descripctively track your progress and speak to your midset throughout development.
+>
+> *Documentation*
+> * Incredible job documenting your service, Wesley!
+Your README.md is provides detailed and comprehnsive instructions as to how to use your bot through the messaging client and as an API.
+> * Additionally, your comments throughout your code perfectly outline each service's functionality and the reasoning for specific code blocks.
+>
+> 8/8

 ## Criterion C - Evaluation
 **Score: 7/8**